SBA 7(a) Loans

 The SBA express loan is built for speed—sometimes, entrepreneurs need funding ASAP.

 The maximum amount for an express loan is $500,000, and an application will be responded to in 36 hours or less.
 These loans are 50% guaranteed by the SBA.
-The lender makes all eligibility, collateral, and credit decisions.
+The lender makes all eligibility, collateral, and credit decisions, which means the SBA does not review applications for this loan.

 Export express loan